LucaSantagata/About-myself/README.md

 * in Capua (CE), Italy

 Currently living in
-* Padua (PD), Italy
+* Trento (TN), Italy

 ### :zap: Briefly:

-Studying Physics of Data.
+Studying Artificial Intelligence.
 Graduated in Physics @ UniNa in 2021.

-Strong interest and skills in data science, machine learning, evolutionary algorithm and computational biophysics.
+Strong interest and skills in Deep Learning, Computer Vision, Natural Language Processing and Evolutionary Computing.

 ### :mortar_board: What the B.Sc. in Physics taught me: